 Our trip started with a state-wide drive from Eastern NC to Western NC (about 5 hours).
 We chose a quaint little place in Newland to stay, called The Shady Lawn Lodge.
 It was adorable!
 Walking distance to a few shops and restaurants was a plus, but a quick drive to Grandfather Mountain and Linville Caverns was a huge bonus.

-After parking, we hiked about half a mile, a bit of a rocky terrain, to the bridge.
+After parking, we hiked about half a mile, a bit of rocky terrain, to the bridge.
 Wow!
 The views were amazing!
-Check out our Instagram feed, though, pics do not do it justice.
 This bridge moves, too, which is a little nerve-racking!

 Another note- we discovered while we were here that Linville Caverns are only open Saturday and Sunday in the month of December.
-Wish they would update that on their website. 🙁
+They have since updated that on their website, though when we visited, they had not.
+Be sure to check before you make the drive to Linville.

 What’s next?
 On to Asheville, we go!
 Stay tuned!